 Without additional resources to recruit and retain top faculty, the quality of a USU business degree is threatened.
 With rising enrollment, we must find ways to pay for more faculty members and staff to serve our students effectively.
 Increases in enrollment will also result in a comparable increase in department, program, and infrastructure expenses.
 Assuming existing funding support from the legislature and from university sources continues at similar levels that we currently experience, differential tuition is critical in meeting these additional expenses.

-Differential tuition is used to cover costs associated with the following:
+As per the approved use of differential tuition by the State Board of Regents, differential tuition is used to cover costs associated with the following:

 - Salaries and benefits for Huntsman School faculty and staff